Upolu Cay and Reef

 - Size: 115.3 metres

 This site is famous for coral viewing.
-This 1,200-ha middle-shelf reef about 30 km out of Cairns offers a range of highlights on the western side’s sandy clay, but they improve toward the northeastern section, and overall there is the moderate coral cover.
+This 1,200-ha middle-shelf Reef, about 30 km out of Cairns, offers a range of highlights on the western side’s sandy clay.
+These improve toward the northeastern section, and overall, there is moderate coral cover.

 This site is genuinely picturesque for Boaties looking for a picnic location for a snorkel.
 Families with young children love this playing on the beach and in the crystal clear waters surrounding this sand cay.